2023 SUMMER NATURE CAMP

 Sample Daily Schedule (9:00am - 3:00pm)

-9:00am - Camper drop off at the picnic grove.
-We cannot accommodate early drop-offs
+9:00am - Camper drop off at the picnic grove and field games; note: we cannot accommodate early drop-offs

 9:30am - Daily welcome, review of the day ahead